cloudaware/compliance-policies/ce/ca/azure/microsoft-entra-id/mfa-for-all-users/description.md

 There is an increased cost, as Conditional Access policies require Microsoft Entra ID P1 or P2.
 Similarly, this may require additional overhead to maintain if users lose access to their MFA.

+**NOTE**: Starting July 2024, Microsoft will begin requiring MFA for All Users - including Break Glass Accounts.
+By the end of October 2024, this requirement will be enforced.
+Physical FIDO2 security keys, or a certificate kept on secure removable storage can fulfill this MFA requirement.
+If opting for a physical device, that device should be kept in a very secure, documented physical location.

 ## Audit

 ### From Azure Portal